Get Started ——

 - If your child has had DIRECT EXPOSURE to someone known to have COVID-15 minutes cumulative contact over 24 hours less than 6 feet apart, please cancel your sessions for the next 10 days, or until you have a negative covid test result, taken on day 5 or later after exposure.
 You may return at day 7 with a negative test result.

-- We are taking extra cleaning and sanitation measures for all our patients and team members to ensure a safe and healthy environment for all
+- We are taking extra cleaning and sanitation measures for all our patients and team members to ensure a safe and healthy environment for a

 - Please call our front office team at 512-251-3230 as soon as you know you cannot make your child’s appointment, leave a voicemail if no one is available to take your call, or email [email protected]